 Project ID: 34441

-China Eximbank provides RMB 218.8 million government concessional loan for acquisition of 4 aircrafts (linked to Project #34442)
+China Eximbank provides RMB 218.8 million government concessional loan for acquisition of 4 aircrafts (Linked to Project ID#34442)

 Commitment amount